 Subject to the discussion of PFICs below, a U.S. Holder generally will recognize capital gain or loss upon a sale, exchange or other disposition of our common shares in an amount equal to the difference between the amount realized by the U.S. Holder from such sale, exchange or other disposition and the U.S. Holder's tax basis in such shares.
 Such gain or loss will be treated as long-term capital gain or loss if the U.S. Holder's holding period is greater than one year at the time of the sale, exchange or other disposition.
 Such capital gain or loss will generally be treated as U.S. source income or loss, as applicable, for U.S. foreign tax credit purposes.
-Long-term capital gains of certain non-corporate U.S. Holders are currently eligible for reduced rates of taxation.
-A U.S. Holder's ability to deduct capital losses is subject to certain limitations.
+Long-term capital gains of certain non-corporate U.S. Holder's ability to deduct capital losses is subject to certain limitations.